ZupIT/beagle-docs/content/en/Resources/Style/Android.md

 ```

-To manage all the selected tabs, we recommend you the use of a selector for the `tabIconTint` attribute, as in the example below:
+To manage all the selected tabs, we recommend you to use a selector for the `tabIconTint` attribute, as in the example below:

 ```markup